TritonDataCenter/manatee-state-machine/README.md

   async peers).
 If present, it may be a boolean or an object describing who froze the cluster and why.
 This is currently used during migration from older versions.
+* `oneNodeWriteMode`: if true, then the cluster is configured for one-node-write mode.
+See above for details.

 ### pg config